-Proceedings in this case, which relates to the territorial sovereignty over the Temple of Preah Vihear, were instituted by an Application by the Government of Cambodia dated 30 September 1959.
+Proceedings in the case concerning the Temple of Preah Vihear (Preliminary Objections) between Cambodia and Thailand, which relates to the territorial sovereignty over the Temple of Preah Vihear, were instituted by an Application by the Government of Cambodia dated 30 September 1959.
 The Government of Thailand raised two preliminary objections to the jurisdiction.